 - Slick and streamlined mobile app.
 The app is packed with budgeting and saving features, including spending categorisation and saving goals.
 These can help you to understand your money better, cut back on unnecessary spending and save more.

 - Fixed saver account.
-Starling’s new fixed rate savings account offers a competitive rate of 3.25 per cent (gross/AER) if you’re willing to lock your money away for a year.
+Starling’s new fixed rate savings account offers an interest rate of 5.53 per cent (gross/AER) if you’re willing to lock your money away for a year.

 - No monthly fees.
 You won’t pay for your account, whether it’s personal or business.